Axstoria/Axstoria-Software/Docs/issue_board.md

 ## Issue type, Feature and Task

 * __Feature__ is a general issue with multiple developpers assigned
-* It contains multiple sub_issues called __Task__ that are assigned to only one developper (in most case)
+* It contains multiple sub_issues called __Task__ that are assigned to only one developper (in most cases)
 * __Bug__ is an exceptionnal issue that is created when a problem is detected by the community on a __Feature__

 ## Issue Norm

 * Every issue must have a coherent description explicating the goal of the issue and the work that has to be accomplished.
-It must also contains the link to every issues and PR that are related to it (especially in the case of a __Bug__)
+It must also contain the link to every issue and PR that are related to it (especially in the case of a __Bug__)
 * Every issue must use the correct labels and be part of the project __Issue Board__, with the priority, size, type, status correctly filled.
 The __Features__ must also have the date corresponding to the sprint they are part of.
 * After the start of each sprint and the creation of the branches, the issues must be linked to their corresponding branches.
 In the case of a __Feature__ it is to be done at the end of the sprint start meeting by the president of the reunion, and for the __Tasks__ it is to be done by the person assigned to the task when they start it.That way when a PR is closed it should automatically update the issue board and close the linked issues.
 * It is imperative to update the issue board at every step of your issue in order to keep everyone well aware of the advancement of the sprint.